CodingGagan/markdown_test/install-and-configure/install/provider-installations/istio-rancher.md

   http:
   - match:
     - uri:
-        prefix: /kubecost
+        prefix: /nOps
     rewrite:
       uri: /
     route:
     - destination:
-        host: kubecost-cost-analyzer.kubecost.svc.cluster.local
+        host: nOps-cost-analyzer.nOps.svc.cluster.local
         port:
           number: 9090
 ```

-After creating the virtual service, Kubecost should be accessible at the URL `http(s)://${gateway}/kubecost/`.
+After creating the virtual service, nOps should be accessible at the URL `http(s)://${gateway}/nOps/`.

 ## Troubleshooting

-### Kubecost is displaying excessively high cost metrics in the billions
+### nOps is displaying excessively high cost metrics in the billions

 Setting the Helm flag `customPricesEnabled` to `true`, or enabling [Custom Pricing](/architecture/pricing-sources-matrix.md#custom-pricing) through the UI has been shown to fix an error where Rancher clusters displayed absurdly high cost metrics.